RULES OF CONDUCT

 Rule 5.1 A certified professional shall not in any way participate in discrimination on the basis of race, color, sex, sexual orientation, age, religion, national origin, socio-economic status, political belief, psychiatric or psychological impairment, or physical disability.

-Discussion: The certified professional who promotes, condones, or engages in discriminatory conduct towards a client, a client's family, or a client's significant other(s) during the course of the professional activities creates an atmosphere that constitutes conduct contrary to the principles of the profession.
+Discussion: The certified professional who promotes, condones, or engages in discriminatory conduct towards a client/peer, a client's/peer's family, or a client's/peer's significant other(s) during the course of the professional activities creates an atmosphere that constitutes conduct contrary to the principles of the profession.
 Similarly, discriminatory conduct towards colleagues, employees, supervisors, and students/interns with whom the certified professional interacts remains unacceptable.

 Rule 5.2 A certified professional who fails to seek therapy for any psychoactive substance abuse or dependence, psychiatric or psychological impairment, emotional distress, or for any other physical health related adversity that interferes with their professional functioning shall be in violation of this rule.
 Where any such conditions exist, and impede their ability to function competently, a certified professional must request inactive status of their MABPCB credential for medical reasons for as long as necessary.